 Even if you’re just starting out in the trades, there are some things you can do to increase your chances of getting a great job down the track.
 Remember, your MPTT navigator is there to help ensure you’re ready for work and coach you on how to make a good impression on your boss.
 Here are some ideas for where to start:

 A driver licence is essential in the trades.
 Your boss might need you to pick up supplies for a job, or you might need to travel between different work sites.
 Find out how to get your licence on the New Zealand Transport Agency website.

 When you’re just starting out, a restricted licence is fine for many jobs.
 If you already have your restricted licence, getting your full licence will make you even more valuable to an employer.
 Find out more about how to get your driver licence.

 Get a Site Safe card

 Employers want to know you can work safely on-site.
-Ask your training provider about getting a Site Safe card, or talk to an MPTT Navigator.
+What you need to know depends on your trade, so ask your training provider about getting a Site Safe card, or talk to your MPTT Navigator.